Written by Andrea Clares

 Avoiding social events involving food to prevent breaking dietary rules

 Feelings of guilt, anxiety or low mood, especially about eating “clean” foods

 Extreme daily exercise regimes - read more on How To Overcome Unhealthy Exercise

 Low energy levels, weight loss, poor concentration, recurrent colds

-If you’re concerned or know of anyone who may be experiencing any orthorexic signs speak to you GP or contact the Beat helpline.
-Seeking help can be scary and is definitely not a sign of failure.
+If you are concerned or know of anyone who may be experiencing orthorexic signs, speak to your GP or contact the BEAT helpline.
+Seeking help can be scary but it is definitely not a sign of failure.
 It is an opportunity to learn, grow and recover to live a truly healthy and fulfilling life!

 Andrea Clares, ANutr